thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 Bug: Returned sub tables didn't reset row or column indexes - Fixed.
 Reurning a sub table always resets all indexes.

 ## Current plans
-- Add functionality to track the longest item in a column to easily display columns in maximum width
 - Do bug testing on a normal data analysis
-- Add in functions to return values for use in matplotlib and seaborn
-- Convert incoming data to float from scientific notation instead of string

-## WIP